tomas-gr/RawNanoporeSignalCompression/README.md

 ## Instalation from source code
 ### Install dependencies
-We recommend using a conda environment for the instalation, and it will be used for the tutorial.
+A conda environment is used for the instalation.
 See [this](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) page for installation instructions for conda.
-Once conda is installed, we recommend creating an environment with python=3.11:
+Once conda is installed, create an environment called "nanoRawEnv" with python=3.11:
 ```
 conda create --name nanoRawEnv python=3.11
 ```